jpbulman/Website/cubing.md

 <p>I went to my first competition in the fall of 2013, which means I have been competing for about 5 years now.
 I have been to a total of 37 competitions and have completed 1542 different solves.</p>

+<h2 id="heading2">Being a Delegate/Organizer</h2>
+<p>I am currently a WCA candidate delegate for the Massachusetts and northeast USA region.
+This means that I oversee competitions to make sure that they follow all of the proper procedures and rules so the results can be considered valid.
+More details can be found on the WCA delegate <a href="https://www.worldcubeassociation.org/delegates">page</a>.</p>

 <h2 id="heading2">Official Statistics</h2>
 My official stats are all recorded in my <a href="https://www.worldcubeassociation.org/persons/2013BULM01" target="_blank">WCA profile</a>, which can also be found by clicking any of the cube icons throughout this site.
 Here is a quick overview of them
 Updated October 13th 2018